SquilliamX/NFTs-2024/notes.md

 ```

 Sometimes you will not know what the function's hex is.
 But there are function signature databases that we can use (like `openChain.xyz` and we go to signature database).
 If you paste in the function selector/ hex data and press search, it has a database of different hashes/hex data and the name of the function associated with it.
 So this way we can see what hex data is associated with what functions.
 These databases only work if someone actually updates them.
 Foundry has a way to automatically update these databases (Check foundry docs).

+### cast --calldata-decode Notes

+When doing a transaction on a websites frontend, metamask pops up with three tabs, "DETAILS", "DATA", and "HEX". if you click on the hex and scroll down, you will see the hex data.
+This encoded hex-data is information from the transaction, and to see exactly what this transaction is doing, we can use `cast --calldata-decode` to decode this bytecode.

+You would use this in the following format:
+Run `cast --calldata-decode <"function signature"> <encoded hex-data-from-metamask>`

+example:
+`cast --calldata-decode "transferFrom(address,address,uint256)" 0x12345678909876543211234567890987654321`

+This will return what values are being passed in this transaction for the parameters.

+### How to be safe when interacting with contracts

+1. Check the address (read the function) - can be read on etherscan
+2. Check the function selector - check section `Function Selector & Function Signature Notes` & `cast sig notes`
+3. Decode the calldata (check the paramters) - check section `cast --calldata-decode Notes`

+It is important to check the contracts, functions, and parameters being sent when interacting with external contract with frontend wallets or backend to make sure we are being safe and not being scammed in any way.
+This is especially important when working with real money and large amounts of money

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------